Veterans Day 2024

 5 Things You Don't Know About Veterans Day

 4. Marines celebrate their service birthday and Veterans Day with a 96-hour liberty.
-Veterans Day comes just one day after the Marine Corps birthday on Nov.
-10. Typically celebrated with a ball and cake-cutting ceremony, Marines traditionally are given a 96-hour liberty to mark both holidays together – and recover from their service birthday festivities.
+Veterans Day comes just one day after the Marine Corps birthday on November 10.
+Typically celebrated with a ball and cake-cutting ceremony, the birthday celebration offers enlisted Marines a 96-hour liberty to mark both holidays together.

 Get Discounts at Restaurants All Year Long